-Let me illustrate this mistake with a real life example from a client of ours who was an executive at a company.
+Let me illustrate this mistake with a real life example from another client of a friend of mine, who was an executive at a company.

-The client Louis, had retired a few years ago, and his wife, Janet, had not worked outside the home, and had no pension of her own.
-When Louis left the company, he was given a range of choices of how to handle his pension pay out if he were to die before Janet.
+Their client Louis, had retired a few years ago, and his wife, Janet, had not worked outside the home, and had no pension of her own.
+When Louis left his company, he was given a range of choices of how to handle his pension pay out if he were to die before Janet.

 The choices were quite confusing, and they both decided to take the higher payout now, counting on the life insurance Louis had to cover Janet if he died.
 (With the help of Janet's sister's husband's brother, who used to be an accountant, of course.)

 Anyway, Louis died just one year after retirement in a tragic accident.
 Janet was left with no pension income, but did Janet get Louis' life insurance proceeds?